David Baker, University of Washington

 Protein binding sites prediction (PFRMAT FN).

-Data are inserted between MODEL and END records of the submission file (see Example 7 at the bottom of the page).
+Data are inserted between MODEL and END records of the submission file

 The first line of the prediction should start with the keyword